anton0777/Todo_List/README.md

 ### Features:

-* Node provides the backend environment for this application
+* Node.js provides the backend environment
-* Express middleware is used to handle requests, routes
+* Express.js handles routing and middleware logic
 * Prisma ORM connects to a MySQL database and provides schema modeling
 * MySQL is used as the database
-* Vite + React + Tailwind CSS are used for the frontend
+* Vite + React + Material UI are used for the frontend

 ---